Beautiful Wood and Wire Fence Designs and Options

 Welded wire mesh has vertical and horizontal strands of wire welded together where they intersect.
 This might sound strong, however, the strands of wire are very thin.
 As result, making welded wire the weakest option of the three.

-However, it is also the least expensive of the wire fence designs options for wood wire fence.
+However, it is also the least expensive of the wire fence designs options for wood and wire fencing.
 Welded wire mesh infill is lightweight and easy to work with.
-It is easy to cut to size.
-It can attached to the rails in one continuous piece or cut to fit between the posts.
+It’s also easy to cut to size.
+It can be attached to the rails in one continuous piece or cut to fit between the posts.

 Because the wire strands are thin, it sandwiches well between rails and trim boards.
 Welded wire mesh comes galvanized or vinyl coated.
 Allowing you to choose between silver, green and black colors.